 Acquisition-Related Expenses.
-Acquisition-related expenses for the third quarter of fiscal 2005 totaling \$1.8 million include expenses for retention bonuses to Apama and EasyAsk employees who joined the Company, of which \$1.0 million is attributable to sales and marketing, \$0.7 million is attributable to product development, and \$0.1 million is attributable to general and administrative.
-Acquisition-related expenses for the first nine months of fiscal 2005 totaling \$3.3 million include expenses for retention bonuses to Apama and EasyAsk employees who joined the Company, of which \$1.8 million is attributable to sales and marketing, \$1.3 million is attributable to product development, and \$0.2 million is attributable to general and administrative, partially offset by a credit of \$0.6 million for settlement of pre-acquisition assets and liabilities related to a previous acquisition.
-Acquisition-related expenses for the first nine months of fiscal 2004 include in-process research and development from the acquisition of DataDirect of \$2.6 million, which was expensed when the acquisition was consummated because the technological feasibility of several products under development at the time of the acquisition had not been achieved and no alternate future uses had been established.
+Acquisition-related expenses for the second quarter of fiscal 2005 include expenses for retention bonuses to Apama and EasyAsk employees who joined the Company of \$1.6 million, of which \$0.4 million is attributable to sales and marketing, \$0.6 million is attributable to product development, and \$0.6 million is attributable to general and administrative, partially offset by a credit of \$0.6 million for settlement of pre-acquisition assets and liabilities.
+Acquisition-related expenses for the first six months of fiscal 2004 include in-process research and development from the acquisition of DataDirect of \$2.6 million which was expensed when the acquisition was consummated because the technological feasibility of several products under development at the time of the acquisition had not been achieved and no alternate future uses had been established.
 Research and development costs to bring the acquired products to technological feasibility are not expected to have a material impact on the Company's future results of operations or cash flows.
-The value of in-process research and development was determined based on an appraisal from an independent third party.
-There was no in-process research and development associated with the Apama or EasyAsk acquisitions.
+There was no in-process research and development associated with Apama or EasyAsk acquisitions.
+In each case, the value of in-process research and development was determined based on an appraisal from an independent third party.